nadiasbell12/school_district_dates/README.md

 2. Navigate into src/

-3. Create virtual environment using the requirements file.
+3. Create virtual environment and install requirements.
-> pip install -r requirements.txt
+> pipenv run pip install -r requirements.txt

 4. Create a new folder.
 Name it "output" (all lower case).